xiaopeng12138/MaiMai-VR/README.md

 - Then start maimaivr
 - Enable somehow the maintenance mod of your maimai then exit maintenance mod.

+# ToDo
+- Add more user-adjustable settings (button audio volume etc.)
+- Add support for SteamVR and Oculus Link (IDK how to go back to SteamVR now XD)
+- Add support for multiple controllers (I can't debug other controllers so)
+- Update model to dx version

-Huge thanks to xiaopeng12138, HelloKS and derole1
+Huge thanks to HelloKS and derole1